Dygmalab/simavr/examples/arduino_leonardo_serial_usb/README.md

 # Requirements

-First clone this simavr repo and build it (cd simavr; make)
+First clone this simavr repo and build it (cd simavr; make).
+It's safe to ignore any failed tests!

 Then go to this example: cd examples/arduino_leonardo_serial_usb